Travel grant instructions for the academic year September 1, 2019 to August 31, 2020

 The student travel grant amount is as follows: $750/conference unless the conference is located less than a 500 km radius from your university, the max amount awarded will be $500.

 Students can receive only one conference grant (reimbursement)/year.
 In other words, students will no longer be allowed to split the travel grant across multiple conferences.
 This reduces the administrative burden of financial processing.
 Students are expected to plan strategically how to spend their conference travel monies over the course of their degree.

-In order to be eligible for a student travel grant, all students must notify the csdc-cecd [at] mcgill.ca (subject: CSDC%20student%20travel%20grant) (CSDC) by September 30th if they plan to use a conference grant in the ongoing academic year (Sept-Aug).
-Any student who does not notify the CSDC of his or her intention to use the travel grant by this time will not be eligible for a travel conference grant that academic year.
+In order to be eligible for a student travel grant, all students must notify the csdc-cecd [at] mcgill.ca (subject: CSDC%20student%20travel%20grant) (CSDC) by September 30th if they plan to use a conference grant in the period October 2019 – September 2020.
+Any student who does not notify the CSDC of his or her intention to use the travel grant by this time will not be eligible for a travel conference grant for the period October 2019 – September 2020.
 A student may, however, cancel her or his intention to apply if circumstances change, without penalty.

-- In order to be eligible for this travel grant, students must notify the Centre in writing of travel plans by September 30, 2019 (incl. proposed conference, city, date).
+- In order to be eligible for this travel grant, students must notify the Centre by email of travel plans by September 30, 2019 (incl. proposed conference, city, date).

 - Send a complete application (below) at least two weeks prior to conference travel.

 - As a component of their travel conference grant allocation, students may claim per diem amounts with a total daily allowance of $54 CAD for domestic travel and $70 CAD for international travel.
 Other eligible expenses include travel (flight, train or bus), ground transportation (taxi or public transit), accommodation (the hotel receipt must have the applicant's name on it), and conference registration and related fees.

 - Students are not allowed to claim travel expenses for other students unless they have first obtained written permission from CSDC staff.